Can a chiropractor help your sciatica?

 Symptoms Of Sciatic Nerve Pain

-So what does it feel like to have sciatica?
+So what does sciatica feel like and what are sciatica symptoms?
 When you have sciatica nerve pain, you may feel pain starting in your lower back.
-This pain then travels down past your gluts and down the back of your leg and sometimes to your calf.
+When you have sciatica, the sciatic nerve pain location can include your gluts as well as down the back of your leg and sometimes to your calf.

 Your sciatic nerve pain could be mild to severe.
 It can also feeling burning or tingling, like electric shocks.
 Numbness or weakness are also common.